InnovationLine/BioImageSuiteLite/ARCHITECTURE.md

 *   **User Interface Layer:**
     *   **Napari Viewer & Event Loop:** The core engine from Napari that handles image display, windowing, and the main event processing.
-    *   **BioImageSuiteLiteGUI Dock Widget:** The custom Qt widget (`gui_manager.py`) containing all buttons, input fields, and results tables, which is docked into the Napari viewer.
+    *   **TransiScopeGUI Dock Widget:** The custom Qt widget (`gui_manager.py`) containing all buttons, input fields, and results tables, which is docked into the Napari viewer.
     *   **Napari Shapes Layer for ROIs:** A specialized Napari layer used for drawing and managing Regions of Interest directly on the image.

 *   **Application Logic Layer:** These are the core, non-visual Python modules.